-The Corporate/Private Equity segment comprises Private Equity, Treasury and Chief Investment Office ("CIO") and Other Corporate, which includes corporate staff units and expense that are centrally managed.
-Treasury and CIO are predominantly responsible for measuring, monitoring, reporting and managing the Firm's liquidity, funding and structural interest rate and foreign exchange risks, as well as executing the Firm's capital plan.
-The major Other Corporate units include Real Estate, Central Technology, Legal, Compliance, Finance, Human Resources, Internal Audit, Risk Management, Oversight & Control, Corporate Responsibility and various Other Corporate groups.
+The Corporate/Private Equity segment comprises Private Equity, Treasury, Chief Investment Office ("CIO"), and Other Corporate, which includes corporate staff units and expense that is centrally managed.
+Treasury and CIO are predominantly responsible for measuring, monitoring, reporting and managing the Firm's liquidity, funding, capital and structural interest rate and foreign exchange risks.
+The corporate staff units include Central Technology and Operations, Internal Audit, Executive, Finance, Human Resources, Legal & Compliance, Global Real Estate, General Services, Operational Control, Risk

+Management, and Corporate Responsibility & Public Policy.
 Other centrally managed expense includes the Firm's occupancy and pension-related expense that are subject to allocation to the businesses.
 The following divisions within Corporate/Private Equity have been designated as core business lines for Resolution planning purposes:

-- Treasury The Treasury (also known as "Corporate Treasury") sub-LOB of the Corporate LOB partners closely with various LOBs to manage JPM Group's balance sheet, liquidity and funding, rating agency relationships, and insurance activities as well as executing the JPM Group's capital plan. - CIO The Chief Investment Office is primarily responsible for managing various structural risks created by the day-to-day activities of the Firm's operating businesses.
+- Treasury Corporate Treasury is responsible for managing JPM Group's capital, balance sheet, liquidity and funding, as well as its rating agency relationships and insurance activities. - CIO The Chief Investment Office is primarily responsible for managing various structural risks created by the day-to-day activities of the Firm's operating businesses.